Opetushallitus/opiskelijavalinnat-utils/httpclient/README.md

     Koulutus newKoulutus = new Koulutus()
     Koulutus savedKoulutus = client.post("tarjonta-service.koulutus", koulutusId).expectStatus(200).
-                            data("application/json", "UTF-8", out -> mapper.writeValue(out, newKoulutus) ).
+                            dataWriter("application/json", "UTF-8", out -> mapper.writeValue(out, newKoulutus) ).
                             execute( r -> mapper.readValue(r.asInputStream(), new GenericType<Koulutus>()) );

 # Features

 * Simple fluent API
-* Easy streaming for request and response -> one liner handlers and small memory use by default
+* Easy streaming for request (chunked, streaming) and response (streaming reads) -> one liner handlers and small memory use by default
 * Built in assertions for response status `expectStatus(200,...)` and content type `accept(JSON)`.
 By default the client expects the status code to be 2xx.
 * Built in retry: `retryOnError(times, delayMs)`